jmwright/cadquery-gui/README.md

 # cadquery-gui (cqg)
 An Electron-based CAD GUI built for [CadQuery](https://github.com/dcowden/cadquery/blob/master/README.md).

-***Note: This software is in alpha and is seeing breaking changes frequently.
-It is not ready for production use.***
+***Note: Unless you have a compelling reason to use cadquery-gui, it is recommended that you transition to [CQ-editor](https://github.com/CadQuery/CQ-editor) as it has better support and is fully CadQuery 2.x compatible.***

 ![User Interface Overview](docs/images/gui.png)